 This is because windows fit by professionals as part of customisation will be safe and secure, complete with a professional and aesthetically pleasing finish.
 As part of this process, some of the other features you can choose include:

 - Choice of the exact location of the windows

 - Easy to lock

-These windows can be fitted completely before your shipping container is delivered to you.
+These windows can be fitted completely before it is delivered to you.

 Shipping container doors

-Although every shipping container has a door, these are not always ideal if you are using the container on a regular basis.
-As part of the customisation process, personnel doors can also be fitted – allowing people to easily access and exit the shipping container, as well as securely lock it.
+Although they have a door, these are not always ideal if you are using your unit on a regular basis.
+As part of the customisation process, personnel doors can also be fitted – allowing people to easily access and exit, as well as securely lock it.

-A properly fit door is safe and easy to use, meaning that the shipping container can be used by staff, customers and visitors alike with no problems.
+A properly fit door is safe and easy to use, it can be used by staff, customers and visitors alike with no problems.

-As a result, we recommend that you consult a specialist to get them fitted before your shipping container is even delivered.
-Through customisation services, you can rest assured that your shipping container that is ready to go as soon as it is delivered.
+As a result, we recommend that you consult a specialist to get them fitted before delivery.
+Through customisation services, you can rest assured that it’s ready to go as soon as delivery has been made.